The Daily Dose: Daily Oppas (Part 1)

 February 1: Choi Woo-shik (최우식), Our Beloved Boy Next Door

-If you’ve only just started on your k-drama/movie journey, you might know him primarily from his role in the Academy Award-winning movie “Parasite.”
-It was as this enterprising (albeit morally suspect) son that the Seoul-born, Canada-raised actor bagged a Screen Actors Guild award in 2020.
+If you’ve only just started your K-drama/movie journey, you might know him primarily from his role in the Academy Award-winning movie “Parasite.”
+As this enterprising (albeit morally suspect) son, the Seoul-born, Canada-raised actor bagged a Screen Actors Guild award in 2020.
 But Choi Woo-shik was flexing his acting chops well before the 2019 sleeper hit that changed the face of the international moviemaking world.

 In 2011, after a decade of living abroad, Choi Woo-shik took a shot at acting by auditioning for the Korean entertainment industry.
 He debuted that same year in “Duo,” a period drama.
 This was followed by supporting roles for the next few years, as he slowly but steadily built his reputation as an actor with a wide range and strong work ethic.
 The 2014 coming-of-age film “Set Me Free” saw him take on a lead role for the first time.
-It was, in a way, a coming-of-age for the actor too, as critics began to sit up and take notice of his talent.
+In a way, it was a coming-of-age for the actor, too, as critics began to sit up and take notice of his talent.

-The role would eventually land him the “Actor of the Year” award at the Busan Film Festival, as well as several other nominations (and wins).
-Ironically, it was during filming this movie that the actor was starting to feel that maybe he should quit acting and move back to Canada.
+The role would eventually land him the “Actor of the Year” award at the Busan Film Festival and several other nominations (and wins).
+Ironically, it was during the filming of this movie that the actor started to feel that maybe he should quit acting and move back to Canada.

 It is a gift to the industry that he decided to stay the course.
-He has worked steadily since that major big-screen debut, both on the big screen as well as on television.
-Most notable are his roles in 2016’s “Train to Busan” and a smaller but quite memorable role in “Okja” the next year.
-Fans are quick to mention his appearances in k-pop band Day 6’s music videos “Congratulations” and “You Were Beautiful,” the 2017 series “Fight For My Way,” and his most recent role, playing his lovable self on the reality series “Youn’s Stay.”
+He has worked steadily since that major big-screen debut, both on the big screen and television.
+Most notable are his roles in 2016’s “Train to Busan” and a more minor but memorable role in “Okja” the following year.
+Fans are quick to mention his appearances in K-pop band Day 6’s music videos “Congratulations” and “You Were Beautiful,” the 2017 series “Fight For My Way,” and his most recent role, playing his lovable self on the reality series “Youn’s Stay.”

 Immediately likable, amiable, and hardworking, Choi Woo-shik's s star can only glow brighter.
 We wish him all the success in the world.